DirectDM/directdm-mma/README.md

 ## Usage

-The include `example.m` files has basic examples for using the functions provided by the code.
+The included `example.m` file has basic examples for using the functions provided by the code.

 Here is a simple example assuming that the notebook or `.m` file are in same directory as `./DirectDM/`.